at-syot/withModal/README.md

   #### usage
   withModal(modalType)(YourModalComponent)

-  '''
   arg:
     modalType:
       - type: String
-      - desc: A type of your modal such as 'EDIT_USER_MODAL'
+      - desc: A type of your modal such as 'EDIT_USER_MODAL

     YourModalComponent:
       - type: JSX ele
       - desc: Modal Component (stateless and fullstate are supported)
-  '''

   #### Example: